drivendataorg/deon/README.md

  - `-f / --format [FORMAT]` - Useful with `--clipboard` since format is usually determined from the output file.
  - `-w / --overwrite` - Normally we append to an output file if it exists; if this flag is passed, we write a new file.
  - `-i / --checklist [PATH]` - If you want to override the built-in checklist with your own.

+# Default Checklist

+### Data collection

+ - informed consent
+ - anonymization
+ - only collecting what you need

+### Data storage
+ - plans for data encryption
+ - access controls
+ - can a person request to be removed

+### EDA
+ - intellectual honesty in visualization, summary
+ - ensure data is fair in its representation

+### Modeling
+ - have we tested for fairness with respect to different user groups
+ - have we built a model where we can explain results if we need to

+### Deployment
+ - can we turn it off
+ - do we have a mechanism for redress
+ - do we test for drift
+ - have we thought about how it can be attacked?

 # Changing the Checklist